 One of the unexpected things I have learned in my recent years of travel is how much I love tourist towns.
 A city like Venice, which exists purely for tourism these days — love it.
 The little beach town of Sihanoukville, Cambodia, which is basically 90% there for tourism — feels comfortable.
 Cuzco, Peru — fabulous.
 Dahab, Egypt — my version of a beach heaven.
+They are complete contrasts from huge cities like London or Shanghai.

 The towns that a lot of people look down on, as they don’t provide any sort of “real experience” of the country you are in, well, they are some of my favorite towns in the world.